AllenNeuralDynamics/rachel-analysis-utils/README.md

 ## Level of Support
 Please indicate a level of support:
  - [ ] Supported: We are releasing this code to the public as a tool we expect others to use.
 Issues are welcomed, and we expect to address them promptly; pull requests will be vetted by our staff before inclusion.
- - [ ] Occasional updates: We are planning on occasional updating this tool with no fixed schedule.
+ - [ x] Occasional updates: We are planning on occasional updating this tool with no fixed schedule.
 Community involvement is encouraged through both issues and pull requests.
  - [ ] Unsupported: We are not currently supporting this code, but simply releasing it to the community AS IS but are not able to provide any guarantees of support.
 The community is welcome to submit issues, but you should not expect an active response.

 ## Release Status